 The graveyard is of particular interest, the first recorded quadruplet babies were buried here in 1856.
 The grave, with its white quartz cross, which is typical for this graveyard, is a reminder of the awful hazards to life from diseases such as typhoid and the tragedies it brought with it.
 As the church was close to many metal mines, especially Temple mine located in the deep Rheidol gorge behind the church, miners and mine captains graves are also found in this graveyard.
 It is interesting to see the varied surnames on the gravestones showing the movement of people from other mining areas from as far away as Cornwall.
 Stone masons were not always accurate at their work, when you visit, how many miss-spelt names and places can you find.
 During the past year we have compiled and recorded names of those buried in the church graveyard.

 We are a friendly, active and vibrant congregation that worship bilingually.
 As well as worshipping at Ysbyty Cynfyn twice a month when we welcome members of our sister churches, we also enjoy their welcome when we visit their churches in the Bro Ystwyth and Mynach Group.
-Please click here for details of our Services-for-September-18
+Please click here for details of our Services-April-2019

 During the Spring and Summer the Church is open daily from 10.00 to 17.00 until the end of September.
 If anyone wishes to visit during the winter months or have any enquiries please contact either of the Church Wardens: